josvme/stock-dinkan/src/main/docs/Plan.md

 ## Technical Details

 * Make scala project multi-project, rather than a single big project.
 This will help in running as cronjobs / pods

+## Current Issues
+* Too many blank companies on filtering
+* No P/E or Earnings etc
+* No SMA/EMA etc
+* NO RS Line
+* Cumbersome to use UI